Anti-Rise — Braking Stability

 Anti-rise measures how the rear suspension responds to braking forces.
 At 100%, the rear end stays perfectly neutral under braking — no extension, no compression, no attitude change.
 The chassis stays level, the rider stays centred, and weight transfer happens through the tyres rather than through suspension geometry changes.

-The Paratu CP achieves approximately 100% anti-rise at sag, with a smooth monotonic decline through travel.
-The curve peaks at 49.7% near sag and declines to 38.8% at full compression.
+The Paratu CP's anti-rise curve (kinematic simulation) peaks at 49.7% near sag and declines smoothly to 38.8% at full compression.
 This declining profile means the bike is most stable exactly where stability matters most — in the normal riding position under hard braking.

 Why This Matters on Trail